F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 .. _user-class:

+.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

+   The **all-partitions** value for partitionAccess is available in Declarative Onboarding 1.1.0 and later.

 User class
 ``````````
 The next lines of the declaration create (or modify) the users and their associated roles and access control.